 Laundry pods are very convenient and very popular.
 Laundry pods also contain an inherent risk due to their design to young children and seniors.
 Data has continued to be compiled to reveal the danger of laundry pods for children particularly under the age of six years old.
 Since this information first began to receive attention in 2015 a few things have changed regarding the manufacturers addressing the safety concerns of laundry pods in the home including voluntary product modifications and guidelines.

 Laundry pods can and have posed a significant risk to children and seniors when ingested.
-Seven deaths have been attributed to the ingestion of laundry pods since laundry pods became available in 2012.
+At least eight deaths have been attributed to the ingestion of laundry pods since laundry pods became available in 2012.
 However, accidental exposure and ingestion of laundry pods remain high on the list of visits to emergency centers throughout the United States including a dramatic growth in eye burns for preschoolers.

-In 2014 the American Association of Poison Control Centers reported 4,110 people sought treatment due to laundry pods and 59 people became critically ill.
-U.S. poison centers report accidental exposure to laundry pods average 30 per day.
+In 2014 the American Association of Poison Control Centers reported 4,110 people sought treatment due to laundry pods and 59 people became critically ill; more than 10,000 cases were reported in 2017.
 Children under six years old and younger are the most attracted to laundry pods; one and two year olds are at greatest risk for accidental ingestion of the laundry pod.

 Tide has now produced videos on childproofing a home.
 The Laundry Pod is included amongst household items and situations to childproof a home.
 The video is at the end of this post.